Wrong Conclusions

 They taught a certain fly to jump several times.
 Then they violently removed one of its legs and tried the same command again.
 The same fly jumped still although not as well as the other times.
 The scientists continued to remove its legs until it had none left.
 On the final command to jump the fly didn’t move.

-Now let’s stop for a moment and think about our relationships.
-How many of our fallouts with people have been because we rushed in, assuming we knew the truth only to find out that our assumptions were completely wrong?
+Now, let’s stop for a moment and think about our relationships.
+How many of our fallouts with people have been because we rushed in, assuming we knew the truth, only to find out that our assumptions were completely wrong?

-We judge ourselves by our intentions and others by their behaviour” – Stephen M.R.
-Covey
+We judge ourselves by our intentions and others by their behaviour”

-This Christmas, please don’t judge.
+Today, please don’t judge.
 Let’s instead offer a hand as we don’t know the whole story by the picture in front of us.

-Remember that being different is your biggest asset and you don’t have to be like everyone else.
-If you need a career coach, drop me an email or private message today to get you on the right track.
+Remember that being different is our biggest asset and we don’t have to be like everyone else.
+If you need a keynote speaker or presenter on neurodiversity, private message me today to book your next presentation.

 3 Replies to “Wrong Conclusions”